What is On-Target Earnings? (OTE)

 Setting performance targets

-To effectively implement OTE, companies must establish realistic and attainable performance targets that align with their business goals.
+To effectively implement OTE, meaning on-target earnings, companies must establish realistic and attainable performance targets that align with their business goals.
 Various factors influence how these targets are set, including industry benchmarks, longer sales cycles, market trends, and historical performance data from sales teams.
 By ensuring targets are within reach, employers can drive motivation and productivity without causing seller burnout.

 Example calculation of OTE